cmark/androtext/README.md

 # RoadMap #

-RoadMap Date: 2011.
-11. 19.
+RoadMap Date: 2012.
+02. 11.

 * 1.0
- * Language improvements
+ * Features
-  * Finalize AndroText grammar
+  * Activity
+  * Simple UI design in textual context
+  * Simple navigation with widgets onClick
+  * Data-layer design like entities and ContentProvider
+ * Missing Features
   * Add all GUI feature to AndroGui Contents (easy layouting, all widgets, etc.)
-  * Add simple nagivations, invokes between the Activities, URLs, etc.
+  * Navigation support for ListView item clicks
-  * Add menu support
+  * Activity Menu support
-  * Add notification support
+  * Simple notification support for events
- * Generator improvements
-  * Generate ContentProvider/DataBaseManager from AndroData models
+  * Generate ContentProvider/DataBaseManager from entity models
-  * Generate navigations
-  * Generate menus
-  * Generate notifications
- * Create 1.0 release
  * Future plans
   * Find out how to model Services/BroadCastReceivers
   * Use Google Guice, Roboguice for injecting Views and resources into Activity classes.
   * Write validation constraints.
 Use [EMF INCQuery](http://viatra.inf.mit.bme.hu/incquery/base#Overview)

 # Installation #

-1. Get Eclipse with Xtext 2.1
+1. Get Eclipse with Xtext 2.1 (Don't use Xtext 2.2 or later)
 2. Get AndroText from Github as Zip or Clone the repository
 3. Start Eclipse and import all project from the *tooling* directory into your workspace
-4. IMPORTANT: create the following empty folders (!Git not adding empty folders to Git index!).
-4.1. hu.bme.mit.androtext.gen/xtend-gen
-4.2. hu.bme.mit.androtext.lang/xtend-gen
+4. IMPORTANT: generate the language with the workflow file in the *.lang project.
 5. Start a Runtime Eclipse with the newly imported plugins.
-6. Create a simple Java project (later a AndroText project), and create *.androtext files.
+6. Create a simple Java project (later a AndroText project), and create *.androtext files (Content assist helps a lot).
 7. See the example project in the *examples* folder.

 ## License ##